cityinteractionlab/participatory_approaches/README.md

 1. Academic literature:
 - #antrhopology such as participatory rural approaches with great overview of methods (actual even now) https://www.sciencedirect.com/science/article/abs/pii/0305750X94901414
-- #computer science, #participatorymodeling participatory modeling Bousquet et Le Page, 2004
+- #computer science, #participatorymodeling participatory modeling (Bousquet et Le Page, 2004)
 - #antrhopology, #economics, #sociology recent paper by Utrecht University colleagues: Power and politics in stakeholder engagement: farm dweller (in)visibility and conversions to game farming in South Africa
 - #citizenscience, #urbanism projects and local urbanism perspectives https://liubauer.medium.com/notes-on-local-and-global-actions-in-our-cities-citizen-science-community-e0709d490fe6

 2. Hands-on approaches:
 - Nesta report on participatory methods, OpenCovid and related practices for collaborations
-- SALT approach, which tries to invest into the participatory techniques and building community ownership
+- SALT approach, which tries to invest into the participatory techniques and building community ownership https://the-constellation.org/india-salt-and-on-alcoholism-and-bonded-labour-in-participatory-action-research/
-- COMMOD, ARDI frameworks as more advanced techniques for assisting participatory modeling
+- COMMOD, ARDI frameworks as more advanced techniques for assisting participatory modeling (Ettiene et al. 2014)

 ## Scheme of the participatory projects